helenalee01/iotanomalyclassification/README.md

 - Features description
 ![image](https://github.com/helenalee01/iotanomalyclassification/assets/102953075/fc0c8cab-06bb-4509-9541-3a6a0ef5160a)## iotanomalyclassification

+1) MFCC feature extraction is performed followed by PCA application
-- ResNet18
+2) ResNet18
-- ResNet is an artificial neural network architecture primarily designed for addressing computer vision149 problems.
+- ResNet is an artificial neural network architecture primarily designed for addressing computer vision problems.
 It incorporates residual blocks to enable the bypassing of layers, deliberately reducing150 information loss by fusing the output from the previous layer with the current layer.
-The naming151 convention of the model depends on the depth of the layer
+The naming convention of the model depends on the depth of the layer.

+3) MFCC-based ResNet18 Model applied